-The Wild Geese Press seeks to promote and publish books from the Irish diaspora.
+The Wild Geese Press was set-up in 2018 to promote and publish books from the Irish diaspora.
 The press launches at a pivotal moment in the history of Ireland and the wider Irish community around the world.

 As many of those who emigrated around the world following the demise of the Celtic Tiger come home to a changing Ireland, The Wild Geese Press seeks to showcase the work of writers whose experience is informed by this diasporic experience, and by an identity affirmed sometimes in the face of a ‘hostile environment’, sometimes in the face of indifference, sometimes indeed given welcome and affection.